Unlike a social media friends list, a B2B data list is about quality over quantity

 Many businesses already have some form of database but all too often it is compiled of a mix of full names, half names, job titles from five years ago and even out of date company details – none of which is beneficial.

-A focused and high quality B2B data list is far more beneficial than a canyon of information which cannot be interpreted or used effectively.
+A focused and high-quality B2B data list is far more beneficial than a canyon of information that cannot be interpreted or used effectively.

 This is a serious challenge to many businesses, as highlighted in a report by the Data Quality Index, revealing that 40% of leads compiled or provided to businesses contained bad data.